Technologx/Butler/README.md

 # Butler
 Here to serve you an easier way of coding.

+##IconRequests
+This library contains a singleton that will help process the request and supply callbacks.
+The settings are created with a builder, and all the callbacks are handled through EventBus.
+Possible events posted: AppLoadingEvent, AppLoadedEvent, AppSelectionEvent, RequestEvent Each with their own helper methods.
+Subscribe to these events anywhere!

 To apply, add the following to your root build.gradle:

 ```gradle